klmcwhirter/explore_python/concurrent/README.md

 ### Experimental Executable (python3.13t)

-The `Threads` execution model with the experimental executable (python3.13t) is slightly more performant than even when using the `Processes` model with python3.13 but the difference is within a reasonable margin of error.
+The `Threads` execution model with the experimental executable (python3.13t) is slightly less performant than even when using the `Processes` model with python3.13 but the difference is within a reasonable margin of error.
 So I am going to call those a wash.